CATHOLIC DIOCESE OF CHRISTCHURCH

 In the work undertaken within the Catholic Church in Aotearoa New Zealand, trust is placed in people (clergy, religious, employees and volunteers) to provide support and assistance to children and vulnerable adults.
 The purpose of these procedural recommendations is to minimise the likelihood of all people, but, particularly members of society, being put at risk by individuals who may have displayed behaviour that could be detrimental to others’ safety and wellbeing,

-In particular, these recommendations ensure alignment with the expectations set out by the Children’s Act, 2014.
+Safety Checking Certification ensures alignment with the expectations set out by the Children’s Act, 2014.

-The key components to personal checking are:
+The key components to Safety Checking Certification are:

 Police Vetting Q&A and relevant forms can be viewed and downloaded below.

-The Diocesan police vetting officer will receive the vetting result from the police.
-Any results will then go to the Diocesan Safeguarding Officer and the appointed person within the parish or community for consideration.
-In all cases the Privacy Act (2020) will be observed.
-All information related to the safety checking and police vetting process will be stored securely and access restricted to the relevant vetting officer.
+The Diocesan Police Vetting Administrator receives the vetting report from the police.
+Any results go to the Diocesan Safeguarding Officer and the appointed person within the parish or community for consideration.

 For further information regarding this process please visit the NZ Police website.